andrewdyar/switchyard/www/apps/docs/README.md

-Directory of old Medusa documentation.
-You can find it on the [v1.x branch](https://github.com/medusajs/medusa/tree/v1.x)
+Directory of old Switchyard documentation.
+You can find it on the [v1.x branch](https://github.com/switchyard/medusa/tree/v1.x)